-The circumstances where gender-based separation may be permissible and for which a CE may submit a written request for an exemption are the following:
+The circumstances where sex-based separation may be permissible and for which a CE may submit a written request for an exemption are the following:

-- Meal service at religious institutions operating under the dictates (laws or decrees) of the religion with which they are affiliated (i.e., religious doctrines that prohibit mixing or comingling of different genders). - Meal service at juvenile correctional facilities where combining members of the opposite gender would present a potential safety risk (i.e., juvenile detention centers where genders are separated for safety). - Meal service at facilities that fully separate by gender as part of their normal operations (i.e., gender-separated summer camps, programs, or conferences).
+- Meal service at religious institutions operating under the dictates (laws or decrees) of the religion with which they are affiliated (i.e., religious doctrines that prohibit mixing or comingling of males and females). - Meal service at juvenile correctional facilities where combining members of the opposite sex would present a potential safety risk (i.e., juvenile detention centers where males and females are separated for safety). - Meal service at facilities that fully separate males and females as part of their normal operations (i.e., sex-separated summer camps, programs, or conferences).

-Requests for an exemption to the prohibition on gender-separated meal service should be made using TDA's Gender Separation Exception Request form located at www.squaremeals.org or on the TX-UNPS Application Module Download Forms screen, form ID SFSP-109.
+Requests for an exemption to the prohibition on sex-separated meal service should be made using TDA's Male/Female Separation Exception Request form located at www.squaremeals.org or on the TX-UNPS Application Module Download Forms screen, form ID SFSP-109.
 The completed form should be submitted to TDA for its review using one of the methods described in the form.

-When requesting an exemption from TDA, the CE must specify which of the above listed circumstances apply and provide a brief statement explaining why separation by gender is necessary.
-The above listed exemptions are the only acceptable bases for gender separation during SFSP meal service.
+When requesting an exemption from TDA, the CE must specify which of the above listed circumstances apply and provide a brief statement explaining why separation by sex is necessary.
+The above listed exemptions are the only acceptable bases for sex separation during SFSP meal service.
 On a case-by-case basis, situations that do not clearly fit into one of the exemptions above may be considered by TDA in direct consultation with the FNS Regional Office, including the FNS Civil Rights Office and appropriate FNS National Office Child Nutrition Program staff.